shiroyasha/blog-source/source/posts/the-importance-of-a-good-shell-prompt.html.md

 On Linux, or more specifically bash, if you want to execute something every time you log into the system, you should put it inside the `~/.bashrc` file.

 Let's do that.
-Open the file, and add `export PS1='\w\$'` as the last line.
+Open the file, and add `export PS1='\w\$'` at the end of the file.
 Now, your change in the prompt will remain permanent.

 ## Ideas for an awesome command line prompt